In my WordPress beginnings, like, 7 years ago, my first website got hacked.

 Hope you found the post comprehensive and you started implementing all these features, so you can properly secure your WordPress website!

-If you have any questions or thoughts, drop a comment, contact us or message us on Facebook.
+If you have any questions or thoughts, drop a comment, contact me or message me on Facebook.

 You can also purchase a ready-made WordPress website with hosting and support included!